 This guide demonstrates how to build a real world single-page application in PureScript and its most popular framework, Halogen.
 It comes with over 2,000 lines of commented code so you can see exactly how the ideas presented here translate to idiomatic PureScript.

-I’m a senior software engineer at Awake Security and previously worked at CitizenNet.
+I’m a senior developer at Awake Security (acquired by Arista Networks) and previously worked at CitizenNet (acquired by Conde Nast).
 Both companies leverage PureScript to build single-page applications.
 I’m convinced it’s the best language for the web available today, and by the end of this guide you’ll be well-equipped to use it to build reliable applications of your own.

 A word of caution